MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### Atlassian Jira
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Atlassian Jira and intelligently searching it with Microsoft Graph.
 It robustly indexes projects, issues, attachments, comments, work logs, issue histories, links, and profiles from on-premise Jira instances in near real time.
-The connector fully supports Atlassian Jira’s built-in user and group management, as well as Jira installations based on Active Directory and other directory services.
+The connector fully supports Atlassian Confluence’s built-in user and group management.
+The connector also supports Confluence installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-jira-connector)